-Article 261 - The procedure for issuing a permit for outdoor advertising
+Article 26 - The procedure for issuing a permit for outdoor advertising

-- 1. Making a decision to introduce a permit for outdoor advertising provided for in Article 24(53) of this Law shall be the discretionary power of a local self-government representative body.
-If the decision is made to regulate outdoor advertising by permit, a local self-government executive body (the City Hall in Tbilisi) shall issue the permit. - 2.
-A permit for outdoor advertising provided for in Article 24 (53) of this Law shall be issued through auction.
+1. A local self-government representative body shall have discretionary power to introduce a permit to regulate outdoor advertising provided in Article 24(53) of this Law.
+If the decision is made to regulate outdoor advertising by permit, a local self-government executive body (the City Hall in Tbilisi) shall issue the permit.

+2. A permit for outdoor advertising provided in Article 24 (53) of this Law shall be issued by auction.
 A permit for outdoor advertising shall be issued to the highest bidding applicant who undertakes to meet the established standards and rules.
-If a permit applicant wins the auction, to obtain a permit for outdoor advertising, it shall only pay the price for issuing the permit based on the auction results.
-No fees shall be charged when issuing a permit for outdoor advertising. - 3.
-A representative body of the respective local self-governing unit shall define the conditions and the procedure for holding an auction.
-The basic requirements provided for in Articles 25 and 26 of this Law must be observed when defining the procedure for holding an auction. - 4.
-The procedure for setting initial price for an outdoor advertising permit and its payment shall be defined by a local self-government representative body observing the principles defined by this Law. - 5.
-A permit for outdoor advertising under this Law shall be issued only for placing an outdoor advertisement on the land or other property owned by the state or a local self-governing unit.
-No permit shall be required for placing an outdoor advertisement under this Law on the land or property owned by a natural person, by a legal person under private law, or by any other organised entity defined in the legislation of Georgia.
+If a permit applicant wins the auction to obtain a permit for outdoor advertising, it shall only pay the price for issuing the permit based on the auction results.
+No fees shall be charged when issuing a permit for outdoor advertising.

+3. A representative body of the respective local self-governing unit shall define the conditions and the procedures for holding an auction.
+The basic requirements provided in Articles 25 and 26 of this Law must be observed when defining the procedure for holding an auction.

+4. The procedure for setting a starting price for an outdoor advertising permit and its payment shall be defined by a local self-government representative body, observing the principles defined by this Law.

+5. A permit for outdoor advertising under this Law shall be issued only for placing an outdoor advertisement on the land or other property owned by the state or a local self-governing unit.
+No permit shall be required for placing an outdoor advertisement under this Law on land or property owned by a natural person, by a legal person under private law, or by any other organised entity defined in the legislation of Georgia.